[0108] Moms In Black

 Also don’t miss the blog post about the TWCL and WCRC webcomic awards I wrote yesterday and consider voting for Sandra and Woo in the categories “Best New Comic”, “Best Art” and “Best Writing” at the WCRC Awards (you need to register at that website before being able to vote).

-• Larisa: Do you have an idea who’s wiping the memory of all those adults so that they completely forget all the stuff they did at our age?
+- Larisa: Do you have any idea who’s wiping the memory of all those adults so that they completely forget all the stuff they did at our age?

 Larissa’s filling out as a character.
 I thought she was one of the weaker ideas about the comic when she first turned up but she’s developing well.